aurelius-in/F-FEELNet/README.md

 ## Licensing and Exploration

-F-FEEL Net was made available under the MIT License, fostering open innovation in the creation of emotionally and ethically intelligent humanoid robots.
+F-FEELNet was made available under the MIT License, fostering open innovation in the creation of emotionally and ethically intelligent humanoid robots.

 For further information on F-FEELNet, including detailed methodologies, implementation guides, and collaboration opportunities, visit [https://github.com/aurelius-in/F-FEELNet](https://github.com/aurelius-in/F-FEELNet)